Bwian/tbr-gtk/readme.txt

 - The program does not display a flash screen during initialisation and can take a minute or more to start up.
 Be patient - it will get there eventually!
-- The "Data" configuration variable should probably be split into two variables in a future version.
-This would allow easy selection of billing files while allowing report files to be output to the directory from which they will usually be accessed.

 Release Notes
 -------------